luciotato/plus-typescript/README.md

 ## Contibuting
 The modifications are in the `plus` branch, and that's the brach that's published in npm as `plus-typescript`.

-The `master` branch will be kept up-to-date from the official TypeScript repository.
+The `master` branch will be kept up-to-date with the official TypeScript repository.

 We're keeping the same version number as TypeScript